 Vulcanizing activators are compounds that activate the acceleration reaction.
 The most common activator in the sulfur vulcanizing system is zinc oxide (ZnO).
 In a metal oxide vulcanizing system, ZnO act as a vulcanizing accelerator.
 Sometimes activators increase properties such as tensile strength and modulus.

 Antioxidants are added to the latex to prevent the oxidative degradation of final products.
 There are two types of antioxidants used in the latex industry.
-Which are Amine type and Phenolic type.
-Phenolic type antioxidants are commonly used in the latex industry.
-They are water-insoluble liquid or powder.
+Which are the Amine type and Phenolic type.
+Phenolic-type antioxidants are commonly used in the latex industry.
+They are water-insoluble liquids or powders.
 Amine-type antioxidants are not used in the latex industry, because ammine-type antioxidants give a staining effect.
 They are commonly used in the dry rubber industry.

 Fillers are added to latex to make it less expensive and to stiffen the product.
 Fillers fill the spaces in the latex matrix.
 Fillers increase the hardness of latex.